Factorization is a challenging math problem and an interesting application for Machine Understanding.

 In number theory, integer factorization is the decomposition of a composite number n into a product of smaller integers.
 The hardest instances of factorization problems (for currently known techniques) are semiprimes, the product of two prime numbers, when they are both large, randomly chosen, and about the same size (but not too close).

 The no-factor-base (NFB) approach to factorization is easy-to-understand and can be tried in combination with different known and new strategies of sieving quadratic residues modulo n to find the fastest solution.

 This FORTH interpreter with API to C/C++ was made in research on how to train combinatorial AI to program.
 Some of the motives for chosing FORTH were:

-Forth is a simple, yet extensible language and environment originally designed by Charles Moore.
-Forth features structured programming, reflection (as the ability to examine and modify program structure during execution), concatenative programming and extensibility (the programmer can create new commands).
-The modularity and extensibility of Forth permit writing significant programs.
+FORTH is a simple yet extensible language originally designed by Charles Moore.
+It features structured programming, reflection (the ability to examine and modify program structure during execution), concatenative programming.
+The modularity and extensibility of FORTH permit writing significant programs.